Electrical Safety Certificate Cost

 How much does an electrician charge for an Electrical Safety Certificate?

-On average, you should expect to pay a daily rate of around £125 to £300 for 2 to 4 hours' work.
+On average, you should expect to pay a daily rate of around £125 to £300 for 2 to 4 hours work.
 The price may rise for larger properties and could take up to a full day, especially in older properties which may have outdated wiring and will require longer checks.

-What Does an Electrical Safety Certificate Entail?
+What Does an Electrical Safety Certificate Involve?

 To be awarded an Electrical Safety Certificate, a full electrical report must be conducted by a qualified electrician who will test all electrical installations in the household.